-If you feel your cold email outreach doesn’t bring you the results you expect from it, the thing to prod is the copy of your emails.
+If you feel your cold email outreach doesn’t bring you the results you expect from it, the thing to prod is a copy of your emails.
 To find some new clients or business partners, you need to send well-written text messages or emails.
 What is a “well-written” cold email, though?
-These are the 8 Checklist to More Effective Cold Emails you should be following and see whether there is a scope for improvement in cold emailing campaign.
+These are the 8 Checklists to More Effective Cold Emails you should be following and see whether there is a scope for improvement in cold emailing campaigns.

-The First point in our Checklist to More Effective Cold Emails, In the event that you want your prospect to reply to your email, you need them to read it all in order to find some genuine value in it.
-That’s difficult, since you’re a perfect stranger to them.
+The First point in our Checklist for More Effective Cold Emails is, In the event that you want your prospect to reply to your email, you need them to read it all in order to find some genuine value in it.
+That’s difficult since you’re a perfect stranger to them.
 Sharing with them your name at the very beginning of your message doesn’t change that. if your beginning message starts such as this, is actually time to change the introduction for something that is not about who you are and your company is, but with regards to your prospect and their company instead.

 2. Don’t make your message longer than 5 sentences?